 Teaching Ambassador Fellowship

 Educational Values/Philosophy: Hull was inspired to become a science teacher while taking an Advanced Biology course in high school, where her professor helped students make a personal connection with the science content which motivated them to want to learn.
-Her experience in that class inspired her to do the same with her students for over 16 years, and in her current role as Instructional Leader she uses the same philosophy with the educators she trains, coaches and leads.
+Her experience in that class inspired her to do the same with her students for over 24 years, and in her current role as principal she uses the same philosophy with the educators she leads.
 Hull believes that in order for learners to be engaged they need to personally connect to the content and come equipped with the personal development tools necessary to effectively assimilate that content with their prior knowledge.
+Hull also believes that learning should be fun and should be experiential.
+We learn mostly from experiences, so she challenges her teachers to create learning experiences for their students that are relevant, rigorous and fun.
 Hull is committed to the philosophy of continuous improvement both personally and professionally.

-Achievements: Hull is a member of the International Honor Society in Education Kappa Delta Pi, the National Leadership Honor Society Omicron Delta Kappa, and was a recipient of a U.S. Paul Douglas Teacher Scholarship.
-Hull has received the Deming High School Disc of Dedication Award in 2008, and the Cairo-Durham Teacher with Outstanding Professional Service Award in 1995.
+Achievements: Last year, Dr. Hull was selected as a 2015 Woodrow Wilson Fellow in New Mexico, receiving a full tuition fellowship to obtain her MBA from New Mexico State University, which she will complete in the summer of 2017.
+Hull is a member of the International Honor Society in Education Kappa Delta Pi, the National Leadership Honor Society Omicron Delta Kappa, and was a recipient of a U.S. Paul Douglas Teacher Scholarship.
+Hull has received the Deming Public Schools Professional Staff of the Year in 2013, and the Cairo-Durham Teacher with Outstanding Professional Service Award in 1995.
 She also recently completed advanced training in the skill of Cognitive Coaching, which she utilizes to assist teachers in becoming self-directed learners.
 In her community, Hull received the Toastmasters Competent Communicator Award in 2010 for her public speaking abilities.

-Leadership Experience: Hull has been a leader in science education, as evidenced by her role as a regular presenter at New York and New Mexico teaching conferences.
+Leadership Experience: Dr. Hull has been an administrator for 2 years, serving as an Assistant Principal before becoming Principal.
+Hull has been a leader in science education, as evidenced by her role as a regular presenter at New York and New Mexico teaching conferences.
 Her workshops on the use of technology in the classroom, motivational techniques, continuous improvement methods and teacher personal development have been popular among conference participants.
-For the past four years, Hull has created and implemented a monthly personal development workshop training series called “Feed Your Mind” that focuses on increasing the productivity and performance of teachers and staff.
+Hull served as NMASCD President and has created and implemented a monthly personal development workshop training series called “Feed Your Mind” that focuses on increasing the productivity and performance of teachers and staff.
 She has also been invited to present at various schools in New York and New Mexico.
-Hull has also served as Vice President of Membership for Toastmasters and has been a Weight Watchers Leader since 2005.
+In the community, she has served as Vice President of Membership for Toastmasters and was a Weight Watchers Leader for 5 years.

-Affiliations: ASCD, New Mexico ASCD (an Executive Board member), NM Public Education Department’s State Literacy Team, Toastmasters International, Science Teachers Association of New York State, the New York State United Teachers, National Science Teachers Association.
+Affiliations: Association of Middle Level Education (AMLE), ASCD, NM Public Education Department’s State Literacy Team, Toastmasters International, Science Teachers Association of New York State, the New York State United Teachers, National Science Teachers Association and New Mexico Coalition of Educational Leaders.

 Areas of Interest/Expertise: